Please note: As of January 20, 2021, information in some news releases may be out of date or not reflect current policies.

 Appalachian Oilfield Services agrees to pay $129,802 in overtime back wages to 29 workers at Ohio oil fracking sites

-COLUMBUS, Ohio — Appalachian Oilfield Services LLC has agreed to pay 25 heavy equipment operators $129,802 in overtime back wages after an investigation by the U.S. Department of Labor's Wage and Hour Division found the company was in violation of the Fair Labor Standards Act.
+COLUMBUS, Ohio — Appalachian Oilfield Services LLC has agreed to pay 25 heavy equipment operators $129,802 in overtime back wages after an investigation by the U.S. Department of Labor's Wage and Hour Division found the company was in violation of the Fair Labor Standards Act(link is external).
 At eastern Ohio drilling locations, the workers provided cleanup services and hauled away muck ejected from wells in the oil fracking process.

 "Companies that underpay their employees also undercut employers who obey the law and pay their workers lawfully required wages," said George Victory, the Wage and Hour Division's director in Columbus.
 "Failing to compensate employees properly for all hours worked is unacceptable.
 The Wage and Hour Division is committed to ensuring workers receive the pay they have rightfully earned."